Piabucus: Description

 In all species, the lateral line is complete, and the scales therein often stand out from the rest of the body, which is covered in pale or silvery scales.
 For instance, Piabucus dentatus has lateral line scales that reflect green in some lights, similar to Iguanodectes spilurus (the "green line lizard tetra"); P. dentatus' deeper pectoral keel and fin shape make the two relatively easy to differentiate.

 In other cases, different markings are present; Piabucus melanostoma can be told apart from other members of the genus by markings on its lower jaw, which is where its specific epithet comes from; "melano-" means "black" and "-stoma" means "mouth".
 P. caudomaculatus' specific epithet also originates from its appearance, because "caudo-" means "tail" and "maculatus" means "spotted", referring to the dark patch on the caudal peduncle.
 P. dentatus' markings have earned unidentified Piabucus tetras the nickname "chin tetra" amongst aquarium hobbyists.

 The dentition of Piabucus is relatively complete amongst characiform fishes, as is the case with the entire family Iguanodectidae (hence the name; "Iguanodectes" means "lizard bite").
 The mouth is small and terminal, and the teeth contract at the base and flare out towards the tip.
 The maxilla is equipped with a full set of multicuspid incisors, and the premaxilla has one or two teeth on each side in all species, forming an "outer set".
 The exception to this is Piabucus melanostoma, which lacks this outer set.

 Taxonomy

-Piabucus is the least speciose genus in the family Iguanodectidae, with only 3 species.
-(Iguanodectes has 8, and Bryconops has 21.)
-These species are:
+Piabucus contains the following valid species: